Dorian Finney-Smith NBA Playoffs Player Props: Nets vs. 76ers

 - Finney-Smith's opponents, the 76ers, have one of the slowest offensive tempos, ranking 26th, averaging 99.8 possessions per game, while his Nets average 99.2 per game, which ranks 28th among NBA teams.

-- On the boards, the 76ers have conceded 41.2 rebounds per game, which puts them second in the league.

-- The 76ers are the sixth-ranked team in the league, conceding 24.2 assists per game.
+- Allowing 24.2 assists per game, the 76ers are the sixth-ranked squad in the NBA.

-- In terms of 3-pointers, the 76ers have given up 11.6 makes per game, fifth in the league.
+- In terms of 3-pointers, the 76ers have allowed 11.6 makes per contest, fifth in the NBA.

 Dorian Finney-Smith vs. the 76ers